Best Apple Watch Black Friday deals at Amazon, Walmart, more - 9to5Mac

 If you’re looking to upgrade your Apple Watch, check out our trade in partner MyPhones Unlimited to get cash quickly for old devices — all while supporting the work of 9to5Toys and 9to5Mac along the way.
 Use code 9to5mac at check out for an extra $15 on all trades!

-As always, we’ll have all of this year’s best Black Friday deals, news and ad leaks over at at 9to5Toys.
+As always, we’ll have all of this year’s best Cyber Monday deals, news, and ad leaks over at 9to5Toys.
 If you’re not yet following us on Twitter, be sure to lock that in.

 We also have the 9to5Toys iOS app that’s now available for FREE.
 Customizable alerts, Apple Watch compatibility, and more ensure that you’ll be up to date on all of the best deals throughout the holiday shopping season.